 The final volume in the instructional contains seemingly unrelated chapters.
-Namely, this is the part where Roberto goes over some of his trademark back takes, some of which are really crafty.
+Namely, this is the part where Roberto goes over some of his trademarks back takes, some of which are really crafty.
 For example, he uses the collar drag from standing to get to the back directly.
 This move is one of the best “shortcuts” you can do in Gi Jiu-Jitsu.
-It eliminates the need for takedowns and positional advancement as it takes you from zero to hundred in just one sequence.
+It eliminates the need for takedowns and positional advancement as it takes you from zero to a hundred in just one sequence.
 A real gem for competitors.
 Moreover, Jimenez demonstrates how to use the single leg, to find your way to the outside, and, eventually, the back.

 Sprinkling some No-Gi essentials here and there, Roberto’s butterfly guard arm drag back take is a classic with a new twist.
 It’s not only going to get you to the back every time, but it’ll also transform how you execute arm drags.
 The 50/50 back take with a crab ride checkpoint is another one of those moves that work universally and will surprise most opponents.
 At the tail end of this Roberto Jimenez DVD is another original way of getting the back.
 This time, Jiminez dismantles the dreaded lasso guard on his way to back control.
 A move that’s so good, it’ll probably put the lasso guard out of commission.